KinaneH/ml-project-2-habracadabra/README.md

 - **Models**
     - **`MLPwithText.py`:** Constructs our MLP and functions for training and evaluating an MLP classifier on text data using embeddings from a pretrained language model.
 It includes loading text files, tokenizing inputs, extracting CLS-based embeddings, and applying a simple MLP head for classification.
-The pipeline also covers model evaluation and generating predictions.
+The pipeline also covers generating predictions.

 - **Experiments**